 For data on antimicrobial susceptibility among S. aureus see the section General antimicrobial susceptibility data.

 In addition, data are available from national point-prevalence surveys conducted in 2014, and 1999 can be found in the Archive.

 Hospital and community laboratories are requested to refer all VRE isolations to ESR for confirmation and further characterisation.

-Annual summaries of confirmed isolates are available.
+Annual summaries of confirmed isolates are available for 2016 to 2021.